 Since 1970 The St. Francis House, a ministry of The Diocese of Arkansas, has been serving on behalf of people in need in our community.
 St. Francis House provides groceries, clothing, and other social services, a veterans re-entry program, and a health clinic.
 St. Francis House is an essential partner to Christ Church as we seek to serve the people in our downtown neighborhood.
 For more information go to www.stfrancisministries.com.

 Once a month, a team of Christ Church volunteers serve lunch at Stewpot, an ecumenical meal ministry located at 1st Presbyterian Church, our neighbor two blocks to the south.
 For more information, or to join the Christ Church Stewpot team, contact The Rev. Joyce Hardy.

 Natural disasters have been all to common in Arkansas over the past few years.
 In response, parishioner Ginger Bailey has organized a disaster response team.
 Team members work with VOAD (Voluntary Organizations Active in Disaster) groups across the state ministering in everything from the logistics of transportation to cleaning up brush and downed trees in the wake of a tornado.
 For more information contact Ginger Bailey.

-Christ Church serves as the meeting place for Little Rock’s downtown Alcoholics Anonymous meetings each Monday, Tuesday and Thursday at 12:00 noon.
-Meetings are held in the undercroft beneath the Witsell Chapel.
+Christ Church serves as the meeting place for Little Rock’s downtown Alcoholics Anonymous meetings each weekday at 12:00 noon.
+Meetings are held in the Undercroft beneath the Witsell Chapel.
 Entry is either through the red street-level door beneath the chapel at 205 E. Capitol Avenue or park on our 6th street parking lot and ask someone in the church office for directions to the AA room.